 Jim: Right.
 That is – that’s good stuff.
 And then the fifth one…

 Kathy: And it’s not necessarily study more.
-It’s going back down that pyramid, if you will, and figuring out where – where the disconnect is.
+It’s going back down that pyramid, if you will, and figuring out where the disconnect is.

 Kathy: Yeah.
 This is fun.
-We have to be teachers, even if we don’t get paid for it.
-Okay?
+We have to be teachers.
+Even if we don’t get paid for it.
+OK.

 Kathy: We’ve got to be teachers.